 When does a quotation become legally binding?

 A quotation becomes legally binding when there is a valid agreement between you and your customer.
-This happens as soon as three conditions are met: acceptance, specificity and a valid period of validity.
+This occurs as soon as three conditions are met: acceptance, specificity and a valid period of validity.

-Acceptance means that the customer has clearly said “yes” to your quote.
+Acceptance means that the customer has clearly said “yes” to your quotation.
 This can be done verbally, in writing or via online signature.
-For catering and events, it is wise to always ask for written confirmation.
+For catering and events, it is wise to always request written confirmation.

 Specificity means that your quotation must be concrete.
 Vague descriptions such as “catering for 50 people” are not binding.
 You must state exactly what you are providing: which dishes, how many people, which date, time and location.

-What is the difference between a non-binding quote and a binding quote?
+What is the difference between a non-binding quotation and a binding quotation?

-A non-binding quote is a price indication without any obligations.
+A non-binding quotation is a price indication without obligations.
 You give the customer an idea of the costs, but you are not obliged to deliver if the customer agrees.
 This is often used during initial exploratory discussions.

 A binding quotation, on the other hand, creates mutual obligations as soon as it is accepted.
-For hospitality quotations, this means that you must deliver what you have promised at the agreed price.
+For catering quotations, this means that you must deliver what you have promised at the agreed price.

 The difference lies in the wording.
 For a non-binding quotation, explicitly state “This quotation is non-binding” or “Prices are subject to change”.
 For a binding quotation, use clear, concrete language without reservations.